Betty by Gary Delainey and Gerry Rasmussen for February 27, 2020

 • Reply

-shirins Premium Member about 4 years ago
+shirins Premium Member over 4 years ago

 Hmmmm….I have to say that I have used the handicapped button when I needed to, such as pushing something or someone through a door or if my hand were full as it can be activated with a knee, this makes perfect sense.
 I also used it when I was injured and it hurt to open the door.
 However I also completely understand trying to educate folks about the costs of using the button when you don’t need to.
 It cost energy to open it, if it is an outside door the slowness of the opening and closing of the door allows more cold or hot air in, depending on the season.
 It is not as bad as using a handicap parking space, but the extra use, which is significant, does wear out the door mechanisms faster and might make it fail when someone truly needs it.
 According to one estimation this can cost the university, business or township $7,000 per week.
 This equates to $364,000 a year.
 Even if we halve that cost it is something to think about.
 Though it is true that there are handicaps that are not obvious (as when I had an injured shoulder and rib) this is true but at least one study concluded that 75% of the folks who use the button are not physically disabled.